The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 The Star have made $150,000 in corporate cash donations and have run a fundraising collection box campaign across Star properties with GIVIT.
 Lunch packs have been prepared and delivered for volunteer firefighters in NSW.

-Uncapped leave provisions have been extended to employees volunteering with fire brigades, emergency services or defence force reservists for the duration of their work.
+Transurban provides uncapped leave provisions to employees volunteering with fire brigades, emergency services or defence force reservists for the duration of their work.

-The company will match employee donations to relief and recovery efforts dollar-for-dollar with a minimum commitment of $300,000.
+The company will match employee donations 3:1 for relief and recovery efforts, with a minimum commitment of $300,000.

 Dedicated support has been made available for customers in bushfire-affected areas through Transurban’s Linkt Assist program.
 This includes providing people more time to pay tolls and waiving tolls and administration fees for impacted customers and volunteers.